FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/Custom_Advanced_Routing_step.md

 ### Using the {{< SecureTransport/componentshortname  >}} SSLContext service

 SecureTransport provides a service for creating `javax.net.ssl.SSLContext` and `javax.net.ssl.SSLSocketFactory` objects using its internal keystore.
 These objects can be used for setting up secure SSL connections to other applications.
-This service is identical to the *SSLContext service* exposed for *Custom connectors*, see <a href="../custom_connector/custom_protocol#exposed" class="MCXref xref">SecureTransport exposed services</a>.
+This service is identical to the *SSLContext service* exposed for *Custom connectors*, see [SecureTransport exposed services](../custom_connector/custom_protocol#exposed).

 The service interface is called `com.axway.st.plugins.improvedrouting.environment.SSLContextService` and can be used in the process method of the custom advanced routing step using the following code: